 We can show you exactly how many impressions are served and when they were served.
 Additionally, we can show the completion rates of the ads.
 Since OTT ads are non-skippable, completion rates are usually 99% or more.
 That is because the only way to not see the whole ad would be if someone decided to turn the TV off in the middle of the ad.

-Commercial Breaks don’t work like traditional TV.
+Commercial breaks on OTT don’t work like traditional TV.
 They are served by impression and they are not set schedules.
 Ads are served when the content is chosen to be watched, meaning every commercial is prime.
 These breaks usually only include 2-3 ads and are non-skippable.
 This makes viewers more likely to see your ad.